Terms of Business

 5.1.1 Unless otherwise agreed in the Engagement Letter, we will be entitled to invoice you in respect of our fees and expenses monthly, on completion of each Matter or upon a Matter becoming abortive.
 At the end of our financial year we shall be entitled to bring up to date our invoicing in respect of all your then unbilled work.

 5.1.2 Unless otherwise stated, monthly or other interim invoices are a final account of our fees for all work done during the period to which they relate.
-You agree that we may bring proceedings on interim invoices which are not final bills where we have provided Services and the amount of the invoice does not exceed the cost of the Services provided at the applicable hourly rates.
+You agree that we may bring proceedings on interim invoices which are not final bills where we have provided the Services and the amount of the invoice does not exceed the cost of the Services provided at the applicable hourly rates.

 5.1.3 There may be a delay in invoicing expenses incurred on your behalf pending our receipt of the relevant invoices from suppliers and invoices are not a final invoice in relation to expenses.